Our 5 Favorite Ways to Fly to the Maldives Using Points and Miles

 And if it does, you can pull this off for a bargain: Most airlines would charge double (or more) the miles for these flights.
 Keep in mind that you may not get a first class seat all the way to the Maldives – Cathay Pacific previously flew older Airbus A330s from Hong Kong to Male (MLE), and those weren't equipped with first class seats.

-How to Earn the Miles You Need: There's no doubt about it: Earning a bunch of Alaska miles has gotten tough.
+How to Do It: There's no doubt about it.
+Earning a bunch of Alaska miles can be tough.

 On the bright side, Alaska Airlines is one of the few that still bases mileage accrual on the distance you fly.
-That’s an insanely lucrative setup for Alaska flyers, and it makes it fairly easy to rack up miles based on your flights.
-You can also credit miles from flights on partner airlines like American and Emirates, among others.
+That’s an insanely lucrative setup for Alaska flyers, and it makes it fairly easy to rack up miles based on your flights – just be sure you don't buy an Alaska basic economy fare.
+You can also credit miles from flights on partner airlines like American, among many others.

 Bottom Line